dflaten/aws-reinvent-2024/GraphQLSchemaWithFed/GraphQLSchema.md

-# GraphQL schema with federation
+# GraphQL Schema with Federation
-BWP 304: Fast eveolving GraphQL schema with federation.
+BWP 304: Fast evolving GraphQL schema with federation.

+## Introduction
+GraphQL uses the [federation pattern](https://graphql.com/learn/federated-architecture/) for application building.
+You have across your system many services, each with their own function and focus.
+They all combine to make up the entire application.
+Each service has its
+GraphQL schema.
+The federation architecture comes together when you combine all these schemas into a single GraphQL API.

 ## Schema Change problem